The Sinclair's Mysteries: The Mystery of the Clockwork Sparrow

 Left penniless when her father dies, Sophie is pleased to find a job in the millinery department of Sinclair's, soon to be London's largest and most glamorous department store.
 There, she makes friends with mystery-loving Billy, a junior porter; beautiful Lil, who is one of the department store “mannequins” by day and an aspiring actress by night; and Joe, a shady runaway from the Baron’s Boys, a gang of criminals.

 Just before the store is due to open, there is a daring burglary, including the theft of the priceless Clockwork Sparrow.
 When Sophie herself becomes a suspect, the only solution is to solve the mystery of the Clockwork Sparrow.
 Her friends Lil, Billy, and Joe help her to solve the crime.

 The Mystery of the Jeweled Moth

-In The Mystery of the Jeweled Moth, Sophie and Lil are faced with yet another mystery.
-When Debutante Veronica Whitley loses her priceless brooch, it's up Sophie and Lil to save the day.
-Gasp at our two young heroines as they bravely go under disguise, discover secret rooms, and, of course, reveal secret identities!
+In The Mystery of the Jeweled Moth, Sophie and Lil are confronted with another puzzling case.
+When debutante Veronica Whitley’s priceless brooch goes missing, it is up to Sophie and Lil to save the day.
+Readers will gasp as the two young heroines go undercover, uncover secret rooms, and of course reveal hidden identities.